tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Subscribing to Events

-To subscribe to events, a subscriber is accessed done in a similar way to publishing.
+To subscribe to events, a subscriber is accessed in a similar way to publishing.
 Typically a `defaultSubscriber` is obtained, but additional subscribers with their own connection can be created.

 The subscribe API specifies a set of `Events` to subscribe to and then specifies how the events should be handled.